sonic-mate/Portfolio/README.md

 - Update NFT data base
 - Rule balances of your wallets
 - Easy get NFTs and wallets details

-Backend is ready at 100%.
-Frontend part of the project finished at 60%.
 Bot was successfully tested on [Colorful Sunsets](https://opensea.io/collection/colorful-sunsets-1) NFT collection in testnet and worked with official NFT collection on mainnet.

 <img src="https://github.com/dimokrit/images/blob/main/Cat-In-Bed.png" alt="Cat-In-Bed">